-Students must notify the Vice President for Academic Affairs Office (MC 203) in writing of their intent to fully withdraw from courses.
-The actual withdrawal date is based upon the date that written notification is received.
+Students must notify the Vice President for Academic Affairs (McClain Hall 203) in writing if they intend to withdraw from all courses.
+The withdrawal date is based on the date that the Vice President for Academic Affairs receives the written notification.